FelixOnline/v2/content/articles/2016-12-15-report-sheds-light-on-imperial-culture.md

 And certainly, the findings don’t paint a flattering picture of Imperial: a picture of pressure, ‘elite’ white masculinity, silence and tokenism.

 The main pillar of the College’s culture is excellence.
 It’s part of the brand.
-The first line of the introduction at Imperial’s website reads “Imperial College London is a science\-based university with an international reputation for excellence in teaching and research.”
+The first line of the introduction at Imperial’s website reads “Imperial College London is a science-based university with an international reputation for excellence in teaching and research.”
 Yet, this obsession with excellence breeds competition rather than collaboration and creates  an environment where the inability to cope with the pressures and stress of academia is perceived as a weakness instead of a problem in need of support.

 Theresa Davey, a materials PhD student who has spent almost a decade at Imperial College agrees: “Imperial does produce excellent work but it’s at the expense of mental health and happiness of the people here”

 Issues such as students concealing their vulnerabilities from their peers, experiencing bullying in work and study hierarchies, and even the lack of community spaces are all noted in the report.
 On an undergraduate level these pressures may be remedied through participation in social activities within College’s hundreds of student led clubs and societies.
-“This is definitely a space that has helped a lot of people through break ups, mental health issues, suicide attempts,” says Ksenia Solovieva, a physics undergraduate currently between her first and second year,  referring to the safe haven that the Sci\-fi and Fantasy library is for many students.
-“I’m not good friends with anyone from my year, all my friends have come through societies” When asked why, the answer is simple: “It’s not competitive here. \[In your department\] you compare yourself to your peers ‘cause you might be working on the same problem but they’re five steps ahead and you realise you’re not that great”
+“This is definitely a space that has helped a lot of people through break ups, mental health issues, suicide attempts,” says Ksenia Solovieva, a physics undergraduate currently between her first and second year,  referring to the safe haven that the Sci-fi and Fantasy library is for many students.
+“I’m not good friends with anyone from my year, all my friends have come through societies” When asked why, the answer is simple: “It’s not competitive here.
+[In your department] you compare yourself to your peers ‘cause you might be working on the same problem but they’re five steps ahead and you realise you’re not that great”

 For postgraduates and staff, opportunities for healthy socialising outside the work environment might be even fewer and the pressures even more real.
 The degree of participation in society events and union campaigns plummets as soon as the transition is made from the undergraduate to the postgraduate or staff level.